QuantConnect/Documentation/03-Algorithm-Reference/02-initializing-algorithms.rst

 |                    | Return of the investment adding the dividend sum to the initial asset price.
 For more information on this see Investopedia's article `Total Returns <https://www.investopedia.com/terms/t/totalreturn.asp>`_.                                                                 |
 +--------------------+-------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------+

-If you have your own custom data you'd like to backtest against, check out the custom data section.
+If you have your own custom data you'd like to backtest against, check out the :ref:`custom data section <algorithm-reference-importing-custom-data>`.

 .. code-block::